 Together with Cornell Global Health students, ILR students will participate in 2-weeks of courses in Mysore at the Vivekananda Institute of Indian Studies (VIIS) to prepare for work in their service-learning placements.
 For more information about the courses of study, visit the courses page.

-Following the initial 2-week learning component, students are placed in either 4-week (ILR students) or 6-week (GH students) service projects at a SVYM project site.
+Following the initial 2-week learning component, students will move to their SVYM project site and begin their service projects under the supervision of SVYM mentors.
 Projects will be selected during spring semester before going to India, and an attempt will be made to match the students' top choices and interests with the needs and desires of SVYM.
-This unique engaged-learning opportunity gives ILR students the chance to use their classroom learning and professional skills to collaborate with SVYM to improve the community.
+This unique engaged-learning opportunity gives ILR students the chance to use their classroom learning and professional skills to collaborate with SVYM to address a community need.
 This cross-cultural exchange & learning and growth in global citizenship can be a life-changing and transformative experience for many students.

 A summer of the program parts:

 Part 1.
-During the first two-weeks in India, students will take courses at VIIS, an arm of SVYM.
-The courses are:
+During the first two-weeks in India, students will take courses at VIIS, an arm of SVYM, meet project mentors and visit project sites, and visit cultural sites that are open during the pandemic.

 - Indian Civilization and Culture